smarter-travel-media/warthog/doc/source/design.rst

 Since this is a Python project, only the subset of the semantic versioning spec that is compatible with `PEP-440`_ will be used.

+Compatible and incompatible changes are defined in terms of use of the Python module ``warthog.api`` and use of the CLI program ``warthog``.
+Meaning, code that makes use of the 1.0.0 version of ``warthog.api`` should not require any changes to make use of the 1.1.0 version of ``warthog.api``.

 .. _semantic versioning: http://semver.org/
 .. _PEP-440: https://www.python.org/dev/peps/pep-0440/